 Studies by the California Fuel Cell Partnership and others estimate that the initial fueling network will cost $75 – $200 million, the majority of the investment coming from private investment by energy companies, automakers, high-tech firms, and other companies.

 According to Al Weverstad, 2005 Chairperson, CaFCP, the CaFCP panel meets with the Hydrogen Highway panel every six months.
 “This meeting is essential to keeping the vision of a hydrogen economy alive.
-The CaFCP will continue as a collaborative industry-government forum where the challenges of fuel cell vehicle commercialization can be addressed by a diverse group of representatives working toward a common goal.”
+The CaFCP will continue as a collaborative industry-government forum where the challenges of fuel cell vehicle commercialization are addressed by a diverse group of representatives working toward a common goal.”

 There are still problems with fuel cell vehicles and the hydrogen infrastructure.
 Noone is denying that.
-According to Weverstad, “Without these real-world tests, with all of us working together, we wouldnt know how close or how far away we are to finding solutions.”
+According to Weverstad, “Without these real-world tests, with all of us working together, we wouldn’t know how close or how far away we are to finding solutions.”

 The CaFCP is currently comprised of automotive, energy, technology and government members.
 Associate members provide expertise in hydrogen and methanol fueling.*

-*Automotive members DaimlerChrysler, Ford, GM, Honda, Hyundai, Nissan, Toyota and Volkswagen occupy indoor garage “bays” designed to house vehicles for routine servicing, repairs, and diagnostic purposes.
+*Automotive members DaimlerChrysler, Ford, GM, Honda, Hyundai, Nissan, Toyota, and Volkswagen occupy indoor garage “bays” designed to house vehicles for routine servicing, repairs, and diagnostic purposes.

 Energy members BP, ExxonMobil, Shell Hydrogen and ChevronTexaco along with associate members Air Products and Chemicals, Inc. and Praxair jointly designed and built a hydrogen fueling facility, which dispenses compressed or liquid hydrogen fuel for the vehicles.

-A 2,000 gallon methanol fueling station was constructed and commissioned in April 2002 by the Methanol Fuel Cell Alliance of DaimlerChrysler, Ballard, BP, Statoil, BASF and Methanex.
+A 2,000-gallon methanol fueling station was constructed and commissioned in April 2002 by the Methanol Fuel Cell Alliance of DaimlerChrysler, Ballard, BP, Statoil, BASF, and Methanex.